 With a fully-charged air system (typically 125 psi), turn off the engine, chock your wheels, if necessary, release the tractor protection valve and parking brake (push in), fully apply the foot brake and hold it for one minute.
+Do not touch the button(s)/ valve(s) once released.
 Check the air gauge to see if the air pressure drops more than three pounds in one minute (single vehicle) or four pounds in one minute (combination vehicle).
 If the air pressure falls more than three psi in one minute for single vehicles (more than four psi for combination vehicles), the air loss rate is too much.
 Check for air leaks and fix before driving the vehicle.
 Otherwise, you could lose your brakes while driving.